-If you are interested in opening a company in Spain and deal with import/export activities, you may contact one of our Spanish attorneys who will help you register it and begin your economic activity.
+If you are interested in opening a company in Spain dealing with import/export activities, you may address to one of our Spanish attorneys, who will help you register it and begin your economic activity.

-A foreign investor who has already set up a company and wants to extend his activity in other countries, like Spain, will discover important opportunities, but it is recommended to know: the local laws related to trade before starting your expansion and our law firm in Spain may help you with information and legal assistance, the local markets and the customers’ needs.
+A foreign investor who has already set up a company and wants to extend his/her activity in other countries, like Spain, will discover important opportunities, but it is recommended to know information on the local laws related to the trading sector before starting your expansion and our law firm in Spain may help you with in-depth advice and legal assistance.
+At the same time, it is recommended to study the characteristics of the local markets and the customers’ needs.

 If you choose to import goods from another EU country, like Spain, a customs entry is not required because the EU countries have a special import legislation, but there are certain restrictions.
 For more details about the rules for importing/exporting activities in Spain, you may contact our law firm in Spain.